kiranjotkaur2004/retail_sales/README.md

 ## Project Overview

 **Project Title**: Retail Sales Analysis
+Business Problems Solved

+*1. Identified Peak Business Hours*

+Analyzed sales data to find the busiest times of the day.
+This helps the store schedule more staff during peak hours.

+*2. Identifying Top Customers*

+Found customers who spend the most money.
+This helps the business offer rewards and special discounts to loyal customers.

+*3. Understanding Product Performance*

+Analyzed which product categories generate the most sales.
+This helps the business maintain the right stock and improve sales strategies.

+*4. Analyzing Sales Trends*

+Examined monthly sales patterns to identify high and low sales periods.
+This helps the business prepare for peak seasons and manage inventory effectively.
+Business Impact
+Better understanding of customer behavior.
+Improved sales and marketing decisions.
+More effective inventory management.
+Smarter staffing and business planning.

 This project demonstrates SQL skills and techniques used by data analysts to explore, clean, and analyze retail sales data.
 It involves setting up a retail sales database, performing Exploratory Data Analysis (EDA), and answering business-related questions using SQL queries.
 The project helps in understanding how SQL can be used to extract insights from data and build a strong foundation in data analysis.

 ## Objectives